n3rsti/ncloud-web/src/app/components/modal/README.md

 On modal submit, all `{name: value}` records from fields marked as `#modalInput` are collected and put into output dictionary.
 If there are no inputs, `formValues` field isn't sent in output subject.

+After sending data to subject, modal is closed.
+Parent component receives data and does whatever it needs to do.
+Modal component is completely separated from taking any actions (http requests, changing data).
+It is only used to transfer data between modal and its parent component.